 A minimum amount of \$20,000 each is required to open a Transition to Retirement Account or a Pension Account.
-The ur Accumulation Account or rolled over from another super fund(s), if you aid into a super fund for the purpose of commencing a pension such as of a disability claim (outside of super), proceeds from the sale of a small uper fund.
+The minimum amount can be transferred from your Accumulation Account or rolled over from another super fund(s), if you have one.
+Refer to page 27 for more details.

+Note: There are other amounts that may be paid into a super fund for the purpose of commencing a pension such as certain disablement amounts on settlement of a disability claim (outside of super), proceeds from the sale of a small business, and super sourced from a foreign super fund.
 Special rules apply to these amounts.

-Once your Pension Account has been established, superannuation regulations prevent you from adding further money to it.
+Once your pension account has been established, superannuation regulations prevent you from adding further money to it.
 If you have other super savings with which to start a pension you will need to commence a separate pension.
 Alternatively, you could use the Pension refresh form to 'roll back' your existing pension into a super account, rollover or contribute to that account and start a new pension.
 The Pension refresh form is available in the Secure Online Portal.

-You can have more than one pension in Complete Super if you wish.
+You can have more than one pension in Multitude YourChoice Super if you wish.